camcimahir/ai-boardgames/readme.md

   NOTE TO SELF (delete before publishing if you like):
   - Replace every "camcimahir" / "ai-boardgames" below with your real GitHub user + repo name.
   - The "Play in browser" link works once GitHub Pages is enabled (Settings -> Pages -> Source: GitHub Actions).
-  - GIFs go in the media/ folder.
-Names expected: chess.gif, connect-four.gif, astrobots.gif, tictactoe.png
--->
+  - To add more media: drop files in media/ and reference them as media/filename%20with%20spaces.gif -->

 # AI Board Games